Group 3

 Business management

-Business Management (HL/SL)
+Business Management (SL/HL)

 Business and management is the rigorous and critical study of the ways in which individuals and groups interact in a dynamic business environment.
 It is an academic discipline that examines how business decisions are made and how these decisions make an impact on internal and external environments.
 The ideals of international cooperation and responsible citizenship are at the heart of business and management.